Deadly earthquake exacerbates suffering of displaced Syrians

-DARKUSH [SYRIA]: A steady stream of injured were flowing into an overwhelmed hospital in the town of Darkush, in rebel-held northwestern Syria on Monday, after a deadly earthquake struck the region.
+DARKUSH: A steady stream of injured flowed into an overwhelmed hospital in the town of Darkush, in rebel-held northwestern Syria on Monday, after a deadly earthquake struck the region.
 Mothers hovered over crying children.

 Amid the chaos, one man sat with a dazed expression, his face covered with abrasions.

-The man, Osama Abdul Hamid, had barely made it out alive with his wife and four children from his apartment building in the nearby village of Azmarin.
-Many of their neighbours were not so lucky.
+The man, Osama Abdul Hamid, barely made it out alive with his wife and four children from his apartment building in the nearby village of Azmarin.
+Many of their neighbors were not so lucky.

-The powerful 7.8 magnitude quake that struck before dawn on Monday wreaked new damage and suffering in Syria's last rebel-held enclave, already wrecked by years of fighting and bombardment and housing millions of displaced Syrians who had fled their homes during the country's civil war.
+The hospital, already struggling with weak health infrastructure and funding cuts, he said, was particularly overburdened after the earthquake because other hospitals in the area were out of commission.

-Hospitals and clinics were flooded with injured.
-In the enclave, centred in Idlib province, many of the displaced live in dire conditions in makeshift camps.
-Many others there and in neighbouring government-held areas are housed in buildings weakened by past bombings and left even more vulnerable to shocks from earthquakes.
+“We’ve got quite a lot of hospitals that had been previously hit in the war.
+So they had already the foundations, everything had already been weakened,” he said.
+With the added blow of the earthquake, he said, “We’ve had at least three or four hospitals that I know of that have been put out of service.”
+The powerful 7.8 magnitude quake that struck before dawn on Monday wreaked new damage and suffering in Syria’s last rebel-held enclave after years of fighting and bombardment.

-The quake caused total and partial damage to buildings in at least 58 villages, towns and cities in northwestern Syria, according to the Syrian Observatory for Human Rights, a Britain-based war monitor.
+Hospitals and clinics were flooded with injured people.
+The enclave, centered in Idlib province, houses millions of displaced Syrians who had fled their homes during the country’s civil war.
+Many of the displaced live in dire conditions in makeshift camps.
+Many others there and in neighboring government-held areas are housed in buildings weakened by past bombings, leaving them even more vulnerable to shocks from earthquakes.

-More than 1,300 people were killed in Turkey and Syria, with the toll expected to climb.
+The quake caused total or partial damage to buildings in at least 58 villages, towns and cities in northwestern Syria, according to the Syrian Observatory for Human Rights, a Britain-based war monitor.

 The scale of the casualties quickly overwhelmed the hospital’s resources, said Majdi al-Ibrahim, a general surgeon at the hospital.